Ngumonelson123/docker_wokshop_react/README.md

 7. Build automation
 8. Finally i got the code right and it is running automatically
 9. I'm so haappy the pipeline is working as expected!!!!WOOOW
+10. Todays practise has been amazing
+Todays practise has been amazing